 Tree surgeons should also be aware of their duties under legislation to protect wildlife and carry out their site assessment and work accordingly.

-Trees 1 to 3 and Groups 1 and 2 are highly likely to contain breeding birds between late February and late August.
+The groups, Tree 1 and the hedge are highly likely to contain breeding birds between late February and late August.

 Plan 1 Tree Constraints Plan showing the existing layout